LexieF/SoftwareCarpentryLazor/README.md

 ## HOW TO RUN

- 1. You can got the solutions directly by running the lazor_solver.py file in command line
+ 1. You can got the solutions directly by running the lazor_solver.py file

-  - For all given files
+  - For all given files (on command line)

    ```
    python lazor_solver.py
    ```

-  - For other new files (please put the date file on the Laser_board directory before running the code)
+  - For other new files, on any python console (please put the date file on the Laser_board directory before running the code)

     ```python
     import lazor_solver